This story was originally published October 6, 2022. It has been updated with new information.

 Patch

 Small and sticker-like, the patch is a birth control that you attach to your skin.
-It releases both estrogen and progestin into your bloodstream to prevent pregnancy (similar to combination birth control pills).
-You can wear the patch 21 days at a time before you have to remove it for a week to get your period.
-To get it, you need a prescription.
-The patch is 91 percent effective.
+It releases both estrogen and progestin into your bloodstream to prevent pregnancy (similar to combination birth control pills), and is 93 percent effective.

 Sponge